MacOS High Sierra: Notes

 The Notes app includes the ability to add tables to notes, and notes can be pinned to the top of the list.
 The version number was incremented to 4.5.

 Siri

-Siri now uses a more natural and expressive voice.
+In High Sierra, Siri uses a more natural and expressive voice.
 It also uses machine learning to understand the user better.
 Siri synchronizes information across iOS and Mac devices so the Siri experience is the same regardless of the product being used.

 Messages

 The release of macOS High Sierra 10.13.5 (and iOS 11.4) introduced support for Messages in iCloud.
 This feature allows messages to sync across all devices using the same iCloud account.
 When messages are deleted they are deleted on each device as well, and messages stored in the cloud do not take up local storage on the device anymore.
 In order to use the feature, the user has to enable two-factor authentication for their Apple ID.